-Are you looking for the best BMX freecoaster hubs?
+Are you looking for the best BMX freecoaster hubs currently available on the market?

 So many of you requested to create a list of the ultimate freecoasters.
-(Thanks!)
+(Thanks for bringing it up!)

-I’m stoked to share it with you – FINALLY!
+And I’m stoked to share the list with you – FINALLY!

 First: All these offer RHD (right-hand-drive) and LHD (left-hand-drive) drives with 14mm axels and 36 holes.

-Second: I ensured to include only the most high-quality ones, guaranteeing durability and easy maintenance.
+Second: I included only the most high-quality ones, guaranteeing durability and easy maintenance.

-In short, no matter which you pick, you’re in good hands!
+In short, you’re in good hands no matter which you pick!

-But I recommend the BSD Revolution hub for its lightweight design and cassette-like pedal gap.
+But I recommend the Colony Swarm hub for its lightweight design and cassette-like pedal gap.

-However, I have many friends who prefer the extra pedal gap that the freecoaster hub has.
+However, many of my friends prefer the extra pedal gap that the freecoaster hub has.

 This post covers: